tercen/webapp_lib/webapp_commons/context/frontend_developer/frontend_developer.md

 ##### 2. Gather Necessary Information

-* From webapp_lib, read ONLY the webapp_commons folder and its subfolders.
+* From https://github.com/tercen/webapp_lib/ (branch v2), read ONLY the webapp_commons folder and its subfolders.
 IGNORE the rest
 * Use WebFetch to retrieve and analyze MANDATORY code guidelines from GitHub:
     - https://github.com/tercen/webapp_lib/tree/v2/webapp_commons/context/frontend_developer
 * Use WebFetch to analyze the development template:
     - https://github.com/tercen/webapp_lib/tree/v2/webapp_commons/webapp_template
 * Analyze the template code in https://github.com/tercen/webapp_lib/tree/v2/webapp_commons/webapp_template
-    - MANDATORY: If a new app needs to be created, you MUST use the code from the webapp_commons/webapp_template folder (COPY it)
+    - MANDATORY: If a new app needs to be created, you MUST use the code from the https://github.com/tercen/webapp_lib/tree/v2/webapp_commons/webapp_template folder (COPY it)
         - MANDATORY files: pubspec.yaml, main.dart, styles.dart
     - The template also contains examples about using Tercen's ServiceFactory classes and methods to communicate with Tercen
-* Analyze the files in webapp_commons/context/frontend_developer/guidelines.
+* Analyze the files in https://github.com/tercen/webapp_lib/tree/v2/webapp_commons/context/frontend_developer/guidelines.
 You MUST adhere to these documents to produce code.
     - This includes Flutter code and layout